Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 -   In the IoTHubGetStarted Visual Studio project, open **Program.cs** within the **SimulatedDevice** project.
 Update the **Program** class with the following:

-    -   Substitute {iot hub hostname} with the IoT hub host name you retrieved in the \"Create an IoT hub\" section.
+    -   Substitute {iot hub hostname} with the IoT hub host name you retrieved in the \"Create an IoT hub\" section

-    -   Substitute {device key} with the device key you retrieved in the \"Create a device identity\" section.
+    -   Substitute {device key} with the device key you retrieved in the \"Create a device identity\" section

 #### Exit criteria

--   The SimulatedDevice project is configured to send data to your IoT Hub instance on behalf of the simulated device identity you created earlier.
+-   The SimulatedDevice project is configured to send data to your IoT Hub instance on behalf of the simulated device identity you created earlier

 ### Task 5: Run the program to scan the bags

 #### Tasks to complete

--   Around line 35 enter in the Flight that you would like to update the bags for
+-   Around line 35, enter in the Flight that you would like to update the bags for

 ```
 static string myFlightNumber = "FL1234";